• Homeowner

 How do I make a complaint to EWOV?

-The first thing you should do before making a complaint to the Ombudsman is to try to resolve the problem directly with your utilities provider by filing a formal complaint with them.
+The first thing you must before you can make a complaint to Energy and Water Ombudsman of Victoria (EWOV) is to try to resolve the problem directly with your utility provider by attempting to contact them or by filing a formal complaint with them.
 They may be able to solve the problem for you.
+EWOV can provide you with information to assist with making contact with your utility provider.

 However, if your issue is unresolved after giving the company a reasonable opportunity to solve it, you can make a complaint to EWOV